Call for Papers

 Data scales are increasing throughout scientific, business, and research contexts.
 Large-scale scientific simulations, observation technologies, sensor networks, and experiments are generating enormous datasets, with some projects approaching the multiple exabyte range in the near term.

 We are looking for both original research contributions and position papers on a broad-range of topics related to collection, analysis, manipulation, and visualization of large-scale data.
-We are particularly interested in innovative approaches that combine information visualization, visual analytics, and scientific visualization.
+We are particularly interested in innovative approaches that combine visualization and visual analytics.

 - Distributed, parallel, and multi-threaded computation